seanKenkeremath/lords-and-lads/README.md

 If a Lad successfully strikes the Uprising nail, they may give out a drink to a Lord during the Drink phase.
 This is the only situation in which a Lad can give a Lord a drink without penalty.

-If a Lord strikes an Uprising nail they are instantly demoted to Lad unless that strike finishes the nail.
-In that case the Uprising is complete and all other Lords are demoted (they remain a Lord).
+If a Lord strikes an Uprising nail they are instantly demoted to Lad.